stevegibbings/modernizr-loader/README.md

 ```

-If you only use Modernizr CSS classes in your project's CSS you can include your Modernizr tests by adding the module to an entry chunk:
+If you only use Modernizr CSS classes in your project's CSS you can include your tests by adding the module to an entry chunk:

 ```javascript
 // ...